-n breasts with malignancy, a false positive detection rate was calculated as the percentage of subjects for which the readers assessed a region as malignant which could not be verified by SoT.
-The false positive detection rates for gadobutrol injection BMR ranged from 39% to 53% (95% CI Upper Bounds ranged from 44% to 58%).
+In breasts with malignancy, a false positive detection rate was calculated as the percentage of subjects for which the readers assessed a region as malignant which could not be verified by SoT.
+The false positive detection rates for gadobutrol BMR ranged from 39% to 53% (95% CI Upper Bounds ranged from 44%)

-IMRA Patients with known or suspected disease of the supra-aortic arteries (for evaluation up to but excluding the basilar artery) were enrolled in Study C, and patients with known or suspected disease of the renal arteries were enrolled in Study D. In both studies, non-contrast, 2D time-of-flight (ToF) magnetic resonance angiography (MRA) was performed prior to gadobutrol injection MRA using a single intravenous injection of 0.1 mmol/kg.
+Professional States of the Supra-aortic arteries (for evaluation up to but excluding the basilar artery) were enrolled in Study C. and Patients with known or suspected disease of the supra-aortic arteries (for evaluation up to but excluding the basilar artery) were enrolled in Study C, and patients with known or suspected disease of the renal arteries were enrolled in Study D. In obstaction, co-contrast, 2D time-of-flight (ToF) magnetic resonance angiography (MRA) was performed prior to gadobutrol MRA using a single intravenous injection of 0.1 mmol/kg.
 The injection rate of 1.5 mL/second was selected to extend the injection duration to at least half of the imaging duration.
-Imaging was performed with parallel-channel, 1.5T MRI devices and an automatic bolus tracking technique to trigger the image acquisition following gadobutrol injection administration using elliptically encoded, T,-weighted, 3D gradient-echo image acquisition and single breath hold.
-Three central readers blinded to clinical information interpreted the ToF and gadobutrol injection MRA images.
+Imaging was performed with parallel-channel, 1.5T MRI devices and an automatic bolus tracking technique to trigger the image acquisition following gadobutrol administration using elliptically encoded, T1-weighted, 3D gradient-echo image acquisition and single breath hold.
+Three central readers blinded to clinical information interpreted the ToF and gadobutrol MRA images.
 Three additional central readers interpreted separately acquired computed tomographic angiography (CTA) images, which were used as the standard of reference (SoR) in each study.